phil-opp/blog_os/blog/content/second-edition/posts/06-cpu-exceptions/index.md

 }
 ```

 Now we can add handler functions.
 We start by adding a handler for the [breakpoint exception].
 The breakpoint exception is the perfect exception to test exception handling.
-Its only purpose is to temporary pause a program when the breakpoint instruction `int3` is executed.
+Its only purpose is to temporarily pause a program when the breakpoint instruction `int3` is executed.

 [breakpoint exception]: http://wiki.osdev.org/Exceptions#Breakpoint